jp2321/dl4cv_dev/chapters/chapter2.md

 <opt text="Black and white images and colored images have the same number of channels">

-This is not correct either.
+This is not the correct answer

 </opt>
 </choice>